namangoel05/namangoel05.github.io/_posts/2022-08-28-your-new-blog-post.md

 What differences/similarities do you see between data scientists and statisticians?

+The field of data science and statistics has its differences and similarities as per my understanding, some of them are stated below:

+Differences:
+-The size of data consumed and processed
+-Types of problems studied
+-Modelling Process

+Similarities:
+-Knowledge of statistics
+-Using statistics to extract insights from data -Solving problems

 How do you view yourself in relation to these two areas?